SayeedChowdhury/dct-snn/README.md

 #### Code for the paper titled DCT-SNN: Using DCT to Distribute Spatial Information over Time for Learning Low-Latency Spiking Neural Networks ###

+In this projet, a new encoding scheme for SNNs is proposed, where the analog pixel values are represented over time through DCT based modulated by the correspoding coefficients.

 We first train an ANN, if ANN training is intended, that can be done using vgg_ann_submit.py file which loads the models from vgg_ann_models_submit